telerik/kendo-ui-core/docs/controls/charts/export.md

         $(document).ready(createChart);
     </script>

 ### File Saving on Server

 In some cases it is useful to send the generated file to a remote service.
-Do this by setting a `proxyUrl` and `forceProxy` to `true`.
+Do this by setting the `proxyUrl` and `forceProxy` to `true`.

-If the proxy returns `204 No Content`, no "Save As..." dialog will appear on the client.
+If the proxy returns `204 No Content`, no **Save As...** dialog appears on the client.

 The example below demonstrates how to post files to the server.